A Perfect Week in Tuscany, Part One

 By now we have been doing this long enough to have formed definite opinions as to what comprises the perfect Tuscan vacation.
-Let’s say you and your family or group of friends have 7 days and nights to spend in Tuscany.
+Let’s say you and your family or group of friends have one week in Tuscany.
 If you’re like me and you crave a little adventure, a little culture, and good food and wine, then this article is for you.

 Day One (Arrival): You arrive in the late afternoon or evening.
 This allows just enough time to rent your car, find and settle into your villa before retiring for the night to start fresh (and slightly less jet-lagged) the next day.
 Now, this is the most important moment of your trip— when you find out whether your villa is all you hoped it would be!